metal3-io/cluster-api-provider-metal3/README.md

 BareMetalHost, and that is good enough for clusterctl to move all the hierarchy of BareMetalHost object.

+CAPM3 also automatically sets the `clusterctl.cluster.x-k8s.io/block-move`
+annotation on a claimed BareMetalHost until its pause and status annotations are applied, to prevent it from being moved mid-reconcile.
+This annotation blocks the entire `clusterctl move` operation while present on any object, a BareMetalHost stuck in this state can stall the whole move, not just its own cluster.

 ## Development Environment

 There are multiple ways to setup a development environment: